Probabilistic Patient Record Linkage

 either a binary (

-whose rownames are the observation identifiers.
-Columns should be in the same order as indata1
+1or0values only) matrix or a binary data frame of dimensionn2 x Kwhose rownames are the observation identifiers.
+Columns should be in the same order as indata1.- dates1

 matrix or dataframe of dimension